mkohler/cython_swig/README.rst

     And a good way to dive right into a sea of complexity is to start thinking about Python and C strings.

+    Yes...C Strings, the source of all good buffer overflows.

     Compared to Python strings, C strings are so amazingly primitive, it's hard to believe they could be useful for anything at all.
 Nevertheless, there are many C libraries that use C strings as part of their interface.
 And we